Financial Samurai

 Even a train janitor makes $271,000 a year here in the SF Bay Area.
 Abolish welfare mentality!
 There’s more money out there for everyone.

-6) Building passive income streams.
+6) Build passive income streams.

 Instead of relying on just one income source, as most Americans do, it’s important to build as many side engines of income as possible.
 If one engine goes down, another engine keeps your ship afloat.
 Goodness forbid you lose your job.